IAMGOLD (NYSE:IAG) Issues Quarterly Earnings Results, Misses Estimates By $0.03 EPS

-IAMGOLD (NYSE:IAG) (TSE:IMG) released its quarterly earnings data on Wednesday.
-The mining company reported ($0.04) EPS for the quarter, missing analysts’ consensus estimates of ($0.01) by ($0.03), MarketWatch Earnings reports.
-IAMGOLD had a return on equity of 2.90% and a net margin of 5.34%.
-During the same quarter in the previous year, the company posted $0.11 EPS.
+IAMGOLD (NYSE:IAG) (TSE:IMG) posted its quarterly earnings results on Wednesday.
+The mining company reported ($0.04) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.01) by ($0.03), MarketWatch Earnings reports.
+IAMGOLD had a net margin of 0.23% and a return on equity of 0.06%.
+During the same quarter in the prior year, the business posted $0.11 EPS.

 IAMGOLD Corp. engages in the exploration, development and production of gold and mineral resource properties.
 It owns and operates the Westwood mine in Quebec and the Cote Gold project, a development project located in Ontario.
 The firm also operates the Rosebel mine in Suriname, the Essakane mine in Burkina Faso, the Saramacca project, an exploration project located in Suriname, the Boto project, an exploration project located in Senegal.